 This section will show all the requests for which client / company signed the SLA and deposits are paid.
 Now from here admin needs to enter number of staff being auditedand need to select which documents are required to perform the audit.
 Admin will select document from predefined excel sheet which platform owner have provided.

+Note: the number of staff must be equal or superior to the number of key personnel.
+Key Personnel will be automatically in the list of staff to be audited.
+Further staff may be required, and entered manually by the client at that stage. accepted

 Once admin select all the documents and mark selection of document as completed then client / company will receive an email that “admin attached list of documents which require completing the audit.

-Documents are attached by admin and uploading of document is required followed by audit booking.
+Documents are selected by admin and uploading of document is required followed by audit booking.

+Documents are uploaded by the client, an audit week has been selected and an auditor needs to be appointed(change accepted)

 This section will show all the requests for which client / company requested booking of audit week of date.
-In this step admin will assign the auditor.
+In this step admin will assign between 1 and 3 auditors (one mandatory main auditor and 1 or 2 optional support auditors) .
 After assignment of auditor, these audit requests will be appear on auditor panel so they can perform audit and can upload report / amend report and finish the auditing.

 If admin assign the auditor and on later stage admin make change in auditor for particular audit request then all audit request stages will be auto assigned to new auditor.
 There will be no history in platform what older auditor does and what newer changed auditor does.
+Also there will be no log what auditor 1 , auditor 2 and auditor 3 did in audit.

 In Process Audits.